JustDoItVV/portfolio/README.md

 - [Guitar Shop (Backend+Frontend)](https://github.com/JustDoItVV/2299899-guitar-shop) - online store selling guitars, part of the site for the administrator role; NX monorepository, microservices, Nest.js, TypeScript, React 18, Redux
 - [Readme (Backend)](https://github.com/JustDoItVV/2299899-readme-5) - is a simple headless blog engine built using microservice architecture and the modern Nest.js framework.
 The project consists of several microservices, each service solves one problem; NX monorepository, microservices, Nest.js, TypeScript
 - [Six cities (Backend)](https://github.com/JustDoItVV/2299899-six-cities-5) - service for travelers who do not want to overpay for rental housing.
 Choose from six popular travel destinations and get an up-to-date list of rental offers.
 Detailed information about housing, showing the object on the map, as well as a concise service interface will help you quickly choose the best offer; TypeScript, Node.js
-- [https://interrascan.ru/database](https://interrascan.ru/database) - standalone web-app for storing and systematization of Ground Penetrating Radar data for further analysis and machine learning (NDA); Django (Python), JavaScript
+- [https://interrascan.ru/database](https://interrascan.ru/database) - standalone web-app for storing and systematization of Ground Penetrating Radar data for further analysis and machine learning (NDA); Next.js, Typescript
 - [https://interrascan.ru/](https://interrascan.ru/) - web-site of LLC INTERRASCAN (NDA); Node.js, JavaScript
 - [Six cities (Frontend)](https://github.com/JustDoItVV/2299899-six-cities-13) - service for travelers who do not want to overpay for rental housing.
 Choose from six popular travel destinations and get an up-to-date list of rental offers.
 Detailed information about housing, showing the object on the map, as well as a concise service interface will help you quickly choose the best offer; React 18, Redux, TypeScript
 - [Big Trip](https://github.com/JustDoItVV/2299899-big-trip-20) - a modern service for real travelers with a minimalistic interface.
 The service helps to plan a trip route in detail, calculate the cost of travel and get information about places of interest; JavaScript
 - [Kekstagram](https://github.com/JustDoItVV/2299899-kekstagram-28) - an image viewing service.
 Users are given the opportunity to upload their own photos or view photos previously uploaded by other users; JavaScript
-- [https://era-ecology.ru/](https://era-ecology.ru/) - MVP of a marketplace "Экологически-рациональная альтернатива" ("Environmentally Sustainable Alternative") for buy-sell of wastes (NDA); Django (Python)
+- [https://era-ecology.ru/](https://era-ecology.ru/) - MVP of a marketplace "Экологически-рациональная альтернатива" ("Environmentally Sustainable Alternative") for buy-sell of wastes (NDA); Next.js, Typescript
+- [CatEduTop](https://github.com/JustDoItVV/cat-edu-top) - MVP of an agregator of courses with ratings; Next.js, Typescript

 _Data Science projects_